Just picked up PHP after months of postponement.

 /dev/hda5 Linux LVM

-"where Y is the partition number of the Fat32 partition and X is the name of the directory you created in step 2.
+is the name of the directory you created in step 2.
 Note that this will allow ALL users READ ONLY access to the disk.
 To allow Read and Write access to ALL users, change the ro to rw.
-If you want only root to have Read and Write access (while other users have READ ONLY access), change the ro to rw and umask=000 to umask=022."
+If you want only root to have Read and Write access (while other users have READ ONLY access), change the ro to rw andumask=000

 And the coolest thing is that you can now exchange file between OSes easily, provided that you set the correct setting in the umask field :).